networknt/light-doc/content/tutorial/common/discovery/dynamic.md

 cp -r ~/networknt/discovery/api_d/static/ ~/networknt/discovery/api_d/dynamic
 ```

-Lets begin by updating our `API A` service to dynamically resolve the host and
-ports of `API B` and `API C` based on given service ids.
+Let's begin by updating our `API A` service to dynamically resolve the host and ports of `API B` and `API C` based on given service ids.

 ## Configuring the APIs